CiscoDevNet/stealthwatch-data-exporter/README.md

 Stealthwatch prior to 7.0
 -------------------------

+Import

+    certs/data-exporter-certificate-authority.crt

-Import `certs/data-exporter-certificate-authority.crt` into the Flow Collector via the `Configuration -> Certificate Authority Certificates` menu.
+into the Flow Collector via the `Configuration -> Certificate Authority Certificates` menu.

 Stealthwatch 7.0 and after
 --------------------------

-Import `certs/data-exporter-certificate-authority.crt` and
+Import

+    certs/data-exporter-certificate-authority.crt
+    certs/data-exporter.crt

-`certs/data-exporter.crt` into the Flow Collector via the `Configuration -> Certificate Authority Certificates` menu.
+into the Flow Collector via the Central Management.

 Running the application
 -----------------------